 Fireplace Prevention for Better Health

-It is impossible to have a gas or electric fireplace cause allergies.
+Gas fireplaces are a common alternative for people with allergies that come from burning wood fireplaces - however, gas fireplaces can still cause allergies for some.
 For that reason, many prefer them because they are safer and cleaner especially for children or older adults that may already have health conditions.

 For those with wood burning units, you should consider limiting exposure especially during the months where your allergies are notoriously the worst.